-Mixed Berry Frozen Yogurt Popsicles - One of the best, and tastiest, ways to cool down in this summer heat!
+These Mixed Berry Frozen Yogurt Popsicles are one of the best low carb ways to cool down in the summer heat!

 Hooooo lleeeeeee cow is is HOT!
 I mean like Death Valley hot!

-Of course all of the cooking gets done on the grill, because who wants to heat up the house?
-But I have been a busy bee, coming up with some cool sides to go with whatever you are cooking up (stay tuned for an AH-MAZING Asian Noodle Salad).
+Of course, all of the cooking gets done on the grill, because who wants to heat up the house?
+But I have been a busy bee, coming up with some cool sides to go with whatever you are cooking up.

 It doubles as our wood storage too.